-To start finding this development talent, sites like TheNordicHub.com are always a good place to start.
-Because we already have a reputation within the development industry, have a line to developers, and have helped talented developers and ambitious startups work together, you stand more chance of finding a hire here.
+To find this development talent, our job platform at the TheNordicHub.com is always a good place to start.
+Because we already have a reputation within the development industry, have a line to developers, and have helped talented developers and ambitious startups work together, you stand more chance of finding a hire.

 You can also make the most of your own contacts.
 Unless you started your startup yesterday, then you will likely have built up at least a small Rolodex of contacts.
 Now is the time to use them.
 Reach out to them and see if they know any developers looking for work and if they can put you in touch with them.
 Your contacts are unlikely to refer poor development talent to you and the developers may be more inclined to apply for a job that a friend of theirs has suggested.